-- More valuable page insights — focusing on high-value, high-converting pages allows webmasters to focus their tests on more lucrative modifications.
+- More valuable page insights — focusing on high-value, high-converting pages allows web admins to focus their tests on more lucrative modifications.

 Elements of Conversion Rate Optimisation

 Finally, before delving into the process itself, let us briefly highlight the elements that warrant it.
-While CRO professionals may focus on multiple elements, the primary ones are arguably 5.
+While CRO professionals may focus on multiple elements, the primary ones are arguably five.

 1 Page speed

 The very first contact a visitor has with your website is, in fact, its loading time.
-Research has shown time and time again that page speed directly correlates with bounce rates.
-For an example, Search Engine Journal reports the following, based on Google/SOASTA’s research:
+Research has shown repeatedly that page speed directly correlates with bounce rates.

 As such, conversion rate optimisation can only begin with trying not to lose potential leads over slow loading speeds.